thomas-lamiaux/coq/doc/sphinx/proof-engine/ltac.rst

    This :term:`flag` enables and disables the profiler.

+.. opt:: Ltac Profiling Cutoff @string

+   Reading the string as a floating point number, ltac profiles are printed without entries faster than the cutoff (in seconds).

+   `2.0` by default.

 .. cmd:: Show Ltac Profile {? {| CutOff @integer | @string } }

    Prints the profile.